wandb/docs/content/guides/models/app/settings-page/teams.md

 | Download artifact|           | X           | X          |

 ### System settings (W&B Server only)
-System permissions allow you to manage members, create and modify teams, and adjust system settings.
+Use system permissions to create and manage teams and their members and to adjust system settings.
 These privileges enable you to effectively administer and maintain the W&B instance.

 | Permissions              | View-Only | Team Member | Team Admin | System Admin |
 | ------------------------ | --------- | ----------- | ---------- | ------------ |